MaskSDM with Shapley values to improve flexibility, robustness, and explainability in species distribution modeling: Introduction

 \section{Introduction}

-In the face of the ongoing biodiversity crisis and the escalating impacts of climate change, Species Distribution Models (SDMs) are more indispensable than ever for addressing these global challenges \citep{pollock2020protecting, portner2023overcoming}.
-Widely used in ecological and conservation research, SDMs are essential tools to monitor biodiversity trends \citep{jetz2019essential}, by mapping the current geographic distributions of species \citep{franklin2010mapping} and predicting their future shifts under climate change \citep{santini2021assessing, van2024regional}.
-Additionally, they provide critical insights into ecological niche understanding \citep{sillero2021want}.
-These models correlate observations of species occurrence with recorded environmental variables \citep{elith2009species}, often focusing on abiotic factors, such as temperature, precipitation, and soil properties \citep{fourcade2018paintings}, and sometimes incorporating biotic factors, such as vegetation cover and species interactions \citep{wisz2013role}.
-The selection of which abiotic and biotic variables to include in SDMs is critical, as the modeled outcome can vary depending on the choice of predictors \citep{araujo2006five, austin2011improving, peterson2011ecological, sillero2021want}.
+In the face of the ongoing biodiversity crisis and the escalating impacts of climate change, species distribution models (SDMs) are more indispensable than ever for addressing these global challenges \citep{pollock2020protecting, portner2023overcoming}.
+Widely used in ecological and conservation research, SDMs are essential tools to monitor biodiversity trends \citep{jetz2019essential}, by mapping the current geographic distributions of species \citep{franklin2010mapping} and predicting their future shifts under climate change \citep{van2024regional}.
+Additionally, they provide critical insights into species' ecological niches, helping to inform habitat management and conservation priorities \citep{sillero2021want}.
+These models correlate observations of species occurrence with environmental variables \citep{elith2009species}, often focusing on abiotic factors, such as temperature, precipitation, and soil properties \citep{fourcade2018paintings}, and sometimes incorporating biotic factors, with species interactions for example \citep{wisz2013role}.
+The selection of which variables to include in SDMs is critical, as the modeled outcome can vary depending on the choice of predictors \citep{araujo2006five, austin2011improving, peterson2011ecological, sillero2021want}.
 The input variables must align with the study objectives and the specific ecological requirements of the target species \citep{mod2016we, petitpierre2017selecting}.
-However, their availability is not always consistent, and traditional SDMs such as Maxent, generalized linear models (GLMs), or decision tree-based approaches \citep{valavi2022predictive}, often struggle with collinearity among predictors, particularly when occurrence data are scarce \citep{dormann2013collinearity, braunisch2013selecting, ashcroft2011evaluation}.
-Consequently, the number of predictors is frequently reduced, often oversimplifying the ecological processes being modeled \citep{fourcade2018paintings, cobos2019exhaustive}.
+However, their availability is not always consistent, and traditional SDMs such as Maxent, generalized linear models (GLMs), or decision tree-based approaches \citep{valavi2022predictive}, can be affected by collinearity among predictors, particularly under collinearity shift or in cases of limited occurrence data \citep{ashcroft2011evaluation, dormann2013collinearity, feng2019collinearity}.
+Consequently, the number of predictors is frequently reduced, which may oversimplify the representation of the ecological processes being modeled \citep{fourcade2018paintings, cobos2019exhaustive}.